pyeventsourcing/eventsourcing/docs/topics/application.rst

 :mod:`eventsourcing.application` --- Applications
 =================================================

 This module helps with developing event-sourced applications.
+It includes a base class for event-sourced **application** objects.

-There is a base class for event-sourced **application** object.
 There is also a **repository** for class that is used to obtain already existing aggregates, and a **notification log** class that is used to propagate the state of the application as a sequence of domain event notifications.

 Domain-driven design